PhilippSalvisberg/docker-odb/README.md

 docker run -v $HOME/docker/odb/u01/app/oracle:/u01/app/oracle -d -p 8082:8082 -p 1521:1521 -h odb --name odb phsalvisberg/oddgendemo
 ```

-**Please note**: Volumes mapped to a local directories are not stable, at least not in Docker for Mac 1.12.
+**Please note**: Volumes mapped to local directories are not stable, at least not in Docker for Mac 1.12.0.
 E.g. creating a database may never finish.
 So I recommend not to use local mapped directories for the time being.
 Alternatively you may use a volume plugin.
 A comprehensive list of volume plugins is listed [here](https://docs.docker.com/engine/extend/plugins/#volume-plugins).

 ## Access To Database Services